petitnau/algorand-vaults/README.md

 not_create:

-//* Check if we're calling the init_escrow function *//
+//* Check if we're calling the set_escrow function *//

 // check if there is one other transactions in this atomic group: the payment transaction needed to initialize the escrow account global GroupSize